Pakistan win nail-biter by 3 wickets after stiff fight from Afghanistan

 Afghanistan posted 227 runs for the loss of nine wickets.

 The top scorers of the day were Asghar Afghan and Najibullah Zadran, both of whom scored 42 off 35 and 51 balls respectively.
-Rahmat Shah scored 35 off 43 ball.
+Rahmat Shah scored 35 off 43 balls.

 The 19-year-old struck again in the 45th over and bowled out Zadran (42).
 The wicket came right after Zadran hit the sixth boundary of his innings, leading his team to 201.
 Afridi returned in the 47th over and picked his fourth wicket of the day by dismissing Rashid Khan, who was caught by Fakhar Zaman after he tried to hit an off-cutter over mid-off.
 Sajjad Sadiq, editor of the Pak Passion website, noted that Afridi was the first teenager to take a four-wicket haul in a World Cup innings.